NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 - `shape` (string, or list of strings): The shape (object type) of this object in each scene.
 For a list, a new shape will be randomly chosen for each scene.
 Default: random
+- `rotate_cylinders` (bool): Whether or not to rotate cylindrical shapes along their x axis so that they are placed on their round sides (needed for collision scenes).
+This would only apply to these shapes: 'cylinder', 'double_cone', 'dumbbell_1', 'dumbbell_2', 'tie_fighter', 'tube_narrow', 'tube_wide'.
+Note that this will override any x rotation previously specified by 'rotation'.
+Default: False

 Example:
 ```